pranavtharoor/mc-manager/README.md

 ## Config

-Fill values in `config.yaml` or set them as environment variables.
+Create a `config.yml` file and fill values based on `config.yml.example`.
+Alternatively, set them as environment variables.

-To find the environment variables names - uppercase the yaml keys, join them with `_` and add a `MC_` prefix.
+To find the environment variables names - uppercase the YAML keys, join them with `_` and add a `MC_` prefix.

 For example the environment variable for
 ```yaml